Simple-Concepts/hello-world/README.md

 # hello-world
 New to this world

-Looking farward to learning and growing on this site
+Looking forward to learning and growing on this site